Link Prediction with Contextualized Self-Supervision: Experiments

-To validate the robustness of CSSL against attribute noise, on Citeseer and WebKB, we randomly flip the binary attribute values with a ratio for each node.
+To validate the robustness of CSSL against attribute noise, on Citeseer and WebKB, we randomly flip the binary attribute values with a ratio for each node. \jy{The rational behind is to simulate some real-world cases in social networks, where users might deliberately hide sensitive profile features or provide false profile metadata to protect their privacy, such as fabricating their gender or providing fake affiliations}.
 We vary the ratio from 5\% to 25\% by an increment of 5\%.

-Tables \ref{Res_Citeseer}-\ref{Res_WebKB} compares CSSL\_Neigh and CSSL\_Subgraph with baselines w.r.t. different attribute noise ratios on Citeseer and WebKB, where the best and the second best performers are respectively highlighted by \textbf{bold} and \underline{underline}.
-As can be seen, CSSL\_Neigh and CSSL\_Subgraph consistently outperform other baselines with all attribute noise ratios on Citeseer and WebKB, except for the case of very high noise ratios of 20\% and 25\% on Citeseer.
+Tables \ref{Res_Citeseer}-\ref{Res_WebKB} \jy{compare} CSSL\_Neigh and CSSL\_Subgraph with baselines in terms of different attribute noise ratios on Citeseer and WebKB, where the best and the second best performers are respectively highlighted by \textbf{bold} and \underline{underline}.
+As can be seen, CSSL\_Neigh and CSSL\_Subgraph consistently outperform other baselines with all attribute noise ratios on Citeseer and WebKB, except for the case \jy{with} very high noise ratios of 20\% and 25\% on Citeseer.
 Still for the highly noise ratio, CSSL\_Subgraph\_Joint performs comparably with the best performer SEAL that mainly leverages network structure.
-SEAL learns a mapping from the local neighborhood subgraph of paired nodes to the link existence between them with a graph neural network~\cite{zhang2018end}, where the mapping is dominated by the convolution over node structural label encoding, so the link prediction performance of SEAL is not significantly impacted by the increased attribute noise levels.
-On the other hand, CSSL has the capability of extracting useful information from noisy node attributes to alleviate the negative impact of noise, leading to overall better link prediction performance at different noise ratios.
+SEAL learns a mapping from the local neighborhood subgraph of paired nodes to the link existence with a graph neural network~\cite{zhang2018end}, where the mapping is dominated by the convolution over node structural label encoding, so the link prediction performance of SEAL is not largely impacted by the \jy{increase in} attribute noise levels.
+On the other hand, CSSL has the capability of extracting useful information from noisy node attributes to alleviate the negative impact of noise, leading to the overall better link prediction performance at different noise ratios.